MustafaYamout/SetItOnZygote/README.md

-- 👋 Greetings, I’m SetItOnZygote
+- 👋 Greetings, I’m Mustafa!
 - 👀 I'm currently learning Python, JavaScript, and Java
 - 🌱 Trying to work on projects!
 - 💞️ Any questions about me?
 Feel free to DM me!